Did you choose the right WordPress developer? Do you know if they have left your website exposed to potential hacking threats?

 Be careful when updating plugins, as new versions can occasionally break the functionality of your site.
 It is a good idea to have your WordPress developer test the update in a testing environment prior to implementation on your live site.

-Hide the default wp-admin page.
-There is a default page (/wp-admin/) that WordPress set ups for the site owner to access the admin portion of your site.
+There is a default page (/wp-admin/) that WordPress sets up for the site owner to access the admin portion of your site.
 By changing the default login page URL you will add another layer of security to your site.
 If the bad guys can’t find the front door you have a better chance that they move on to someone else’s website.

 At Thrive we host our clients on a bay of dedicated servers that only contain our own clients.
 Our dedicated servers have been optimized to provide a secure and reliable hosting environment for all of our WordPress sites.